jayantasamaddar/quick-reference/aws/messaging/sqs/README.md

 ---

-# SQS

-## SQS: Overview
+# Overview

-Amazon SQS is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
+**Amazon SQS** is a reliable, highly-scalable hosted queue for storing messages as they travel between applications or microservices.
 Amazon SQS moves data between distributed application components and helps you decouple these components.

 **An Amazon SQS message has three basic states:**